A thorough review of Disney’s Polynesian Resort with info on the Polynesian pool, dining, rooms, and more!

-The pool scene at the Polynesian recently received some major upgrades.
-The feature Lava pool now has a zero-entry side, a 142-foot long waterslide, an expanded pool deck area, a hot tub with an infinity edge, and a kids water splash play area.
+The feature Lava Pool now has a zero-entry side, a 142-foot long water slide, an expanded pool deck area, a hot tub with an infinity edge, and a kids water splash play area.

 The waterfall feature is lovely, and I like that you can access this part of the pool from under the volcano!
 There are restrooms located under this part of the volcano as well.